-SA FETY RULES FOR WORK IN BIOCHEMICAL LABORATORY .
-3 1.
+SA FETY RULES FOR WORK IN BIOCHEMICAL LABORATORY 3 1.
 INTRODUCTION TO PRACTICAL WORK.
 INTRODUCTION TO BIOCHEMISTRY.
 THE STRUCTURE OF AMINO ACIDS AND PEPTIDES.
-DETERMINATION OF THE PROTEIN CONTENT IN BIOLOGICAL FLUIDS .
-4 2.
+DETERMINATION OF THE PROTEIN CONTENT IN BIOLOGICAL FLUIDS 4 2.
 STRUCTURE AND FUNCTIONS OF PROTEINS.
 PHYSICAL AND CHEMICAL PROPERTIES OF PROTEINS.
-MECHANISMS OF PROTEINS SEDIMENTATION .
-5 3.
+REACTIONS OF PROTEIN SEDIMENTATION 5 3.
 METHODS OF SEPARATION, ISOLATION AND PURIFICATION OF PROTEINS.
 COMPOUND PROTEINS.
-GEL FILTRATION .7 4.
+GEL FILTRATION 8 4.
 ENZYMES.
-CLASSIFICATION, STRUCTURE, PROPERTIES .
-9 5.
+CLASSIFICATION, STRUCTURE, PROPERTIES.
+EFFECT OF VARIOUS FACTORS ON ENZYME ACTIVITY 9 5.
 REGULATION OF ENZYME ACTIVITY.
-DETERMINATION OF ENZYME ACTIVITY .
-11 6.
-COLLOQUIUM "THE CHEMISTRY OF PROTEINS, ENZYMES" .
-13 7.
+DETERMINATION OF ENZYME ACTIVITY 11 6.
+COLLOQUIUM "THE CHEMISTRY OF PROTEINS, ENZYMES" 13 7.
 INTRODUCTION TO METABOLISM.
 CENTRAL METABOLIC PATHWAYS (OXIDATIVE DECARBOXILATION OF PYRUVATE.
-CITRIC ACID CYCLE) .
-14 8.
+CITRIC ACID CYCLE).
+EVALUATION OF TCA CYCLE FUNCTIONING 14 8.
 BIOLOGICAL OXIDATION.
+OXIDATIVE PHOSPHORYLATION.
 PATHWAYS OF OXYGEN UTILIZATION BY CELLS.
-OXIDATIVE PHOSPHORYLATION .
-16 9.
+STUDYING OF OXIDATIVE PHOSPHORYLATION 16 9.
 DIGESTION OF CARBOHYDRATES.
 GLYCOGENESIS AND GLYCOGENOLYSIS.
-GLYCOLYSIS .
-18 10.
+GLYCOLYSIS.
+DETECTION OF ALCOHOLIC FERMENTATION PRODUCTS 17 10.
 METABOLIC PATHWAYS OF PYRUVATE.
 GLUCONEOGENESIS.
 AEROBIC OXIDATION OF GLUCOSE TO END-PRODUCTS (CO 2 AND H 2 O).
-DETERMINATION OF BLOOD GLUCOSE .
-20 11.
+DETERMINATION OF PYRUVATE IN THE URINE 18 11.
 SECONDARY PATHWAYS OF GLUCOSE METABOLISM.
-EFFECT OF HORMONES ON THE BLOOD GLUCOSE LEVEL .
-22 12.
-COLLOQUIUM "INTRODUCTION TO METABOLISM, CENTRAL METABOLIC PATHWAYS, BIOLOGICAL OXIDATION, OXIDATIVE PHOSPHORYLATION, CARBOHYDRATE METABOLISM" .
-23 13.
+DETERMINATION OF BLOOD GLUCOSE 20 COLLOQUIUM "INTRODUCTION TO METABOLISM, CENTRAL METABOLIC PATHWAYS, BIOLOGICAL OXIDATION, OXIDATIVE PHOSPHORYLATION, CARBOHYDRATE METABOLISM" 22 13.
 LIPID METABOLISM.
 DIGESTION AND RE-SYNTHESIS.
 TRANSPORT OF EXOGENOUS LIPIDS.
-EVALUATION OF LIPASE ACTIVITY .
-24 14.
+EVALUATION OF LIPASE ACTIVITY 23 14.
 LIPID TRANSPORT IN BLOOD.
 CHOLESTEROL METABOLISM.
 STORAGE AND MOBILIZATION OF LIPIDS.
-DETERMINATION OF PLASMA β -LIPOPROTEINS .
-25 15.
+DETERMINATION OF PLASMA β-LIPOPROTEINS 24 15.
 INTRACELLULAR METABOLISM OF FATTY ACIDS.
 KETONE BODIES.
-DETERMINATION OF CHOLESTEROL IN SERUM .
-27 16.
-COLLOQUIUM "LIPID METABOLISM" .
-29 17.
+DETERMINATION OF CHOLESTEROL IN SERUM 16.
+COLLOQUIUM "LIPID METABOLISM" 27 17.
 DIGESTION AND ABSORPTION OF PROTEINS.
-ANALYSIS OF GASTRIC JUICE .
-30 18.
-INTRACELLULAR AMINO ACID METABOLISM.
-DETERMINATION OF AMINO TRANSFERASE ACTIVITY IN SERUM .
-31 19.
+ANALYSIS OF GASTRIC JUICE 28

+18. INTRACELLULAR AMINO ACID METABOLISM.
 DETOXIFICATION OF AMMONIA.
-DETERMINATION OF NONPROTEIN BLOOD NITROGEN AND UREA IN URINE .
-33

-20. NUCLEOPROTEINS CHEMISTRY AND METABOLISM.
-DETERMINATION OF URIC ACID IN URINE 21.
-MATRIX BIOSYNTHESES (SYNTHESIS OF DNA, RNA, PROTEIN) 22.
+DETERMINATION OF NONPROTEIN NITROGEN IN BLOOD AND UREA IN URINE 30 19.
+NUCLEOPROTEINS CHEMISTRY AND METABOLISM.
+DETERMINATION OF URIC ACID IN URINE 32 20.
+MATRIX BIOSYNTHESES (SYNTHESIS OF DNA, RNA, PROTEIN).
+ANALYSIS OF YEAST NUCLEOPROTEIN HYDROLYSIS PRODUCTS 33 21.
 COLLOQUIUM "METABOLISM OF SIMPLE PROTEINS AND NUCLEOPROTEINS.
-SYNTHESIS OF DNA, RNA AND PROTEIN" 23.
+SYNTHESIS OF DNA, RNA AND PROTEIN" 34 22.
 HORMONES.
 GENERAL CHARACTERISTIC AND PECULIARITIES OF BIOLOGICAL ACTION.
-QUALITATIVE REACTIONS FOR HORMONES 24.
+QUALITATIVE REACTIONS FOR HORMONES 35 23.
 BIOCHEMISTRY OF HORMONES.
-GLUCOSE TOLERANCE TEST 25.
+GLUCOSE TOLERANCE TEST 37 24.
 BIOCHEMISTRY OF THE LIVER.
-INTEGRATION OF METABOLISM 26.
+DETERMINATION OF TOTAL BILIRUBIN IN SERUM 40 25.
+INTEGRATION OF METABOLISM.
+EFFECT OF HORMONES ON BLOOD GLUCOSE CONTENT 41 26.
 COLLOQUIUM "HORMONES.
 BIOCHEMISTRY OF THE LIVER.
-INTEGRATION OF METABOLISM" 27.
+INTEGRATION OF METABOLISM" 43 27.
 PHYSICAL AND CHEMICAL PROPERTIES OF THE BLOOD.
-HEMOGLOBINOSES 28.
+HEMOGLOBINOSES.
+STUDYING OF SERUM BUFFER PROPERTIES.
+DETERMINATION OF CHLORIDES IN SERUM 43 28.
 BLOOD PLASMA PROTEINS.
-BLOOD CLOTTING SYSTEM 29.
+BLOOD CLOTTING SYSTEM.
+SEPARATION OF SERUM PROTEINS BY ELECTROPHORESIS ON ACETYLCELLULOSE.
+DETERMINATION OF CALCIUM IN PLASMA 45 29.
 BIOCHEMISTRY OF NUTRITION.
-ROLE OF PROTEINS, FATS, CARBOHYDRATES, VITAMINS 30.
+ROLE OF PROTEINS, FATS, CARBOHYDRATES, VITAMINS.
+QUALITATIVE REACTIONS FOR VITAMINS.
+DETERMINATION OF VITAMIN C IN URINE 49 30.
 BIOCHEMISTRY OF NUTRITION.
 MINERAL SUBSTANCES.
-REGULATION OF WATER-ELECTROLYTE BALANCE 31.
+REGULATION OF WATER-ELECTROLYTE BALANCE DETERMINATION OF SODIUM AND POTASSIUM IN SERUM 51 31.
 COLLOQUIUM "BIOCHEMISTRY OF NUTRITION.
 BIOCHEMISTRY OF THE BLOOD.
-WATER-MINERAL METABOLISM" 32.
+WATER-MINERAL METABOLISM" 53 32.
 BIOCHEMISTRY OF THE URINE.
-PHYSIOLOGICAL AND PATHOLOGICAL COMPONENTS OF THE URINE 33.
+DETERMINATION OF THE URINE PHYSIOLOGICAL AND PATHOLOGICAL COMPONENTS 54 33.
 CONTROL OVER PRACTICAL SKILLS OF BIOCHEMICAL ANALYSIS.
 COLOR REACTIONS FOR PROTEIN AND AMINO ACIDS.
-DETERMINATION OF TOTAL PROTEIN IN SERUM BY BIURET METHOD 34.
-CONTROL OVER PRACTICAL SKILLS OF BIOCHEMICAL ANALYSIS: ANALYSIS OF GASTRIC JUICE AND URINE Sup pplement 1.
-Examination questions for international medical students (2016/17) - oplement 2.
+DETERMINATION OF TOTAL PROTEIN IN SERUM BY BIURET METHOD 58 34.
+CONTROL OVER PRACTICAL SKILLS OF BIOCHEMICAL ANALYSIS: ANALYSIS OF GASTRIC JUICE AND URINE 60 Sup pplement 1.
+Examination questions for international medical students enlament 2.
 Some biochemical parameters and constants of blood serum